Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Fixed the synthetic rubber and oil Journal Entries using the wrong progress value.
 - Fixed a bug that caused the "Railway Time" event to fire over and over again.
 - Fixed a bug that cause the "A Common Sport" event to fire over and over again.
+- Heirs will no longer become writers because they are bored.
 - Small loc fixes.

 Quality of Life: